 - The birddog pilot maneuvers in front of the tanker on the downwind or base leg of the circuit. - At this time, the birddog pilot will give a brief run description that will include any hazards and the exit. - The airtanker will follow the birddog at a safe distance.
 Any airspeed adjustments required for spacing are accomplished by instructions from the airtanker pilot to the birddog pilot.
-On final, the birddog pilot will either count down "3, 2, 1, Now" to announce the start point or identify the target by announcing "Start Now", or "Start Here, Stop Here". - The airtanker will advise that they are on final and armed for the type of drop requested. - Following the announcement, if it's safe to do so the birddog may pull up and make a 180° turn away from the fire's edge, to parallel the final run, while maintaining a safe distance from the airtanker.
+On final, the birddog pilot will either count down "3, 2, 1, Now" to announce the start point or identify the target by announcing "Start Now", or "Start Here, Stop Here". - As part of the planning for the lead-in, it should be agreed upon between the birddog and the airtanker which direction the birddog will fly after the target. - The airtanker will advise that they are on final and armed for the type of drop requested. - Following the announcement, if it's safe to do so the birddog may pull up and make a 180° turn away from the fire's edge, to parallel the final run, while maintaining a safe distance from the airtanker.
 This maneuver puts the birddog in position for the Air Attack Officer and/or birddog pilot to observe the drop and make an assessment. - After the birddog has acknowledged the airtanker is on final, radio silence will be maintained unless: - There is a safety concern or - The load needs to be held.